This country-specific Q&A provides an overview of the legal framework and key issues surrounding arbitration law in the Greece.

 A State which agrees to arbitration may not invoke its sovereign immunity in order to challenge and escape the jurisdiction of the arbitral tribunal.
 Such a defense is deemed waived.

 In what instances can third parties or non-signatories be bound by an arbitration agreement or award?
 Can local courts order third parties to participate in arbitration proceedings in your country?

 Only signatories are bound by the arbitration agreement.
 This is the principle informed by the consent maxim.
 That being said, an arbitration agreement is binding upon third parties in cases of assignment, assumption of debt, succession, merger or other types of corporate transformations, and subrogated claims.
 Also in the rare cases in which a piercing of the corporate vail is justified a stakeholder may be bound by the arbitration agreement concluded by the legal entity.
 Under similar substantive law arrangements, the arbitration agreement may be deemed binding upon non-signatory companies of the same group.
 These however are to be understood as exceptional cases.
 Greek case law confirms this assessment.

 A third party not bound by the arbitration agreement may not be compelled to participate in the arbitration proceedings.
+Same holds true as regards third parties exceptionally bound be the arbitration agreement which are nevertheless not willing to participate.
+They may not be compelled to do so (see also Answer to Question 21 above).
 For that reason, procedural devises provided for under the GrCCP as regards State Court proceedings, such as compulsory joinder of third parties, are not applicable to arbitration.